DDMoReFoundation/PortableNonmem/README.txt

 * nmhelp.bat - a script that ensures that starts up nonmem help system from command line
 * install.bat - executes NONMEM installer
 * post-install.bat - a script that post-processes NONMEM installation and prepares it for SEE packaging
-* create-SEE-bundle.bat - a script that packages SEE bundle
 * gfortran - gfortran installation
 * perl - perl installation
+* nonmem-see-plugin - Maven module producing SEE Plugin